 If your vehicle was damaged in a car accident in Florida, you likely have questions about whether you can get a rental car.
 Perhaps you tried to get a rental car, but are having problems with the insurance company?
+If so, you are experiencing the frustrating part of how insurance companies in Florida handle rentals.

-Insurance covers most damages in a car accident in a perfect world.
-But, we know that the reality in Florida is that there are often hurdles.
-There are uninsured drivers out there and there are insurance companies that throw up roadblocks in order to save money.
 This article will explain how to get a rental car.
 It will answer which insurance company should pay for your rental vehicle, and for how long.

 If your vehicle was damaged in a car accident that was not your fault, you have the right to a rental car paid for by the at-fault insurance carrier.
 Under the Florida Department of Insurance rules and regulations, you are entitled to a vehicle of a similar size and class to the one that was damaged in the accident.
-Therefore, if you drove a truck before the accident, the insurance company owes you a truck, or something comparable.

-How to Get a Rental Car after an Accident
+How to Get a Rental Car after an Accident if You Cannot Wait

 Who Pays for Your Rental Car?